wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 Add a user with the username "Alex" and password "Wso2@123".
 Here we have to map the **userName** (urn:ietf:params:scim:schemas:core:2.0:User) SCIM attribute to an existing claim in the Active Directory (e.g.: cn).

-Furthermore, when a user is being added in SCIM, there are four more SCIM attributes being added behind the scene including:
+Furthermore, when a user is being added using SCIM, four more SCIM attributes are being added behind the scenes including:

 - **location** (`urn:ietf:params:scim:schemas:core:2.0`),
 - **created** (`urn:ietf:params:scim:schemas:core:2.0`),
 - **lastModified** (`urn:ietf:params:scim:schemas:core:2.0`)
-- **id** (`urn:ietf:params:scim:schemas:core:2.0`).
+- **id** (`urn:ietf:params:scim:schemas:core:2.0`)

 These attributes need to be mapped to the existing Active Directory user attributes as well.

 The SCIM claim dialect (`urn:ietf:params:scim:schemas:core:2.0:User` and `urn:ietf:params:scim:schemas:core:2.0`) uses `String` type to hold their values.
 So, when mapping any SCIM claim to an attribute in the Active Directory, make sure to use the attributes of `String` type.
 You can find all Active Directory attributes [here](https://docs.microsoft.com/en-us/windows/win32/adschema/attributes-all).

-When a user or a group is created with SCIM 2.0, there are a set of mandatory SCIM 2.0 claim values that need to be saved along with the user or group.
+When a user or a group is created with SCIM 2.0, there is a set of mandatory SCIM 2.0 claim values that need to be saved along with the user or group.
 Some of these values are as follows.

 - urn:ietf:params:scim:schemas:core:2.0:meta.location
 - urn:ietf:params:scim:schemas:core:2.0:meta.resourceType